 Young Goose (Richard) and his dog, Mutt, walking the streets of Manchester.

-On Christmas Eve, Goose (Larry Mills) hid his fireman father’s car keys to stop him from tending to work.
+On Christmas Eve, Goose (Larry Mills) hid his fireman father’s car keys to stop him from going to work.
 Goose’s mother then drives his father to work, initiating a chain reaction that leads to both parents’ death in a tragic car accident.
-One year later, Goose still carries the guilt of his role in the event—a guilt that has turned him to a problematic ten-year-old.
+One year later, Goose still carries the guilt of his role in the event—a guilt that has turned him into a problematic ten-year-old.
 When his dog goes missing, Goose stumbles upon Anthony (Eddie Izzard), a chill-inspiring vagabond whose oddities soon transpire to mystical capabilities.

 Recently orphaned, Goose survives by selling stolen objects to local fence, Frank.

 Anthony possesses a strange gift: he can see into the soul of every person he touches to find what they have lost.
 Though he does this all with a sinister vibe—he’s an unstable looking man who cannot remember anything about his past.
 Despite all signs rendering him untrustworthy, you trust him.
 And so does Goose and his alcoholic uncle Frank (Jason Flemyng), who’s along for the ride.
 The peculiar threesome stick together as they search for Goose’s lost dog, and on the way they meet an array of characters.

 When Mutt disappears, Goose searches for him unsuccessfully.